jfmyers9/etcd-release/docs/design.md

 By using [BPM](https://github.com/cloudfoundry-incubator/bpm-release) for process management, we are able to simplify the process execution and lifecycle of ETCD.
-BPM forces us to use a declarative configuration for process execution and the resulting bash scripts are easily audited and largely devoid of logic.
+BPM forces the use of a declarative configuration for process execution, and the remaining bash scripts are simple and easily audited.
 By running inside containers, we no longer need to manage a large number of generic concerns such as pidfiles, log redirection, process limits, and filesystem permissions.
 We can now rely on a heavily tested Go program than